 Step 7: Trial.
 The final step in a divorce action, if the parties are unable to come to an agreement outside of court, is to be seen before a judge in a formal trial setting.
 Each side will be able to present their case, provide evidence and testimony supporting their specific claims.
 The judge will take each piece of evidence presented into account and determine a final agreement for the parties.
 The courts generally will schedule a trial at least a month in advance and can last anywhere from an hour to a couple days depending on the issues.

-It is important to note that this outline is a generalization, your case may look different, and your Pensacola Divorce Attorney may require less or more items or tasks from you.
-Therefore, in addition to this timeline, ensure you keep up to date with your case and formulate your own task list or timeline throughout your discussions and meetings with your Pensacola Divorce Attorney.
+It is important to note that this outline is a generalization, your case may look different, and your divorce attorney may require less or more items or tasks from you.
+Therefore, in addition to this timeline, ensure you keep up to date with your case and formulate your own task list or timeline throughout your discussions and meetings with your lawyer.